beetbox/beets/docs/reference/cli.rst

   configuration file (below).

-* Also, you can disable the autotagging behavior entirely using ``-A`` (don't autotag) -- then your music will be imported with its existing metadata.
+* Also, you can disable the autotagging behavior entirely using ``-A`` (don't autotag)---then your music will be imported with its existing metadata.

-* During a long tagging import, it can be useful to keep track of albums that weren't tagged successfully -- either because they're not in the MusicBrainz database or because something's wrong with the files.
+* During a long tagging import, it can be useful to keep track of albums that weren't tagged successfully---either because they're not in the MusicBrainz database or because something's wrong with the files.
 Use the ``-l`` option to specify a filename to log every time you skip and album or import it "as-is" or an album gets skipped as a duplicate.